gsarig/ootb-openstreetmap/README.md

 ### How do I add a new location?

-To add a location, left-click on the map for a while, until the cursor transforms from hand to crosshair.
-As long as the cursor is a crosshair, it means that releasing it will drop the marker at that spot.
-That slight delay has been added to prevent you from accidentally add markers all over the place with every click.
+To add a location, left-click on the map for a while, until you see the prompt saying "Release to drop a marker here".
+On browsers that support it, the cursor transforms from hand to crosshair, to make it even more apparent.
+As long as the prompt is visible, it means that releasing the click will drop the marker at that spot.
+That slight delay has been added to prevent you from accidentally adding markers all over the place with every click.

 ### How do I remove a location?